tamarin-prover/tamarin-prover/manual/src/002_installation.md

 Tamarin Code Editors
 --------------------

-Under the [etc](https://github.com/tamarin-prover/tamarin-prover/tree/develop/etc) folder contained in the Tamarin Prover project, plug-ins are available for VIM, Sublime Text 3 and Notepad++.
+Under the [etc](https://github.com/tamarin-prover/tamarin-prover/tree/develop/etc) folder contained in the Tamarin Prover project, plug-ins are available for VIM, Sublime Text 3, Emacs and Notepad++.
 Below we details the steps required to install your preferred plug-in.

-### VIM ###
+#### VIM

 1. Create `~/.vim/` directory if not already existing, which is the typical location for `$VIMRUNTIME`
 2. Change directory to `~/.vim/`